Microchip-MPLAB-Harmony/core_apps_pic32cm_mc00/apps/fs/nvm_fat/readme.md

 - **SYS_FS_FileSeek**
 - **SYS_FS_FileEOF**

-It tries to read the file and checks if string "Data" is present.
-If present it continues to next step or it fails the application.
-Finally, the string "Hello World" is written to this file.
+- It tries to read the file and checks if string **"Data"** is present.
+If present it continues to next step or it fails the application

+- Finally, the string **"Hello World"** is written to this file.
 The string is then read and compared with the string that was written to the file.
-If the string compare is successful, An LED indication is provided.
+If the string compare is successful, An LED indication is provided

 ### File system layer uses: